ASCA | Home AMERICAN SCHOOL COUNSELOR ASSOCIATION

 ASCA Position

 The annual performance appraisal of school counselors should accurately reflect the unique professional training and practices of school counselors working within a pre-K–12 school counseling program.
-These written appraisals should use forms and tools specifically designed for school counselors, based on documents such as the ASCA School Counselor Professional Standards & Competencies and the School Counselor Performance Appraisal from the ASCA National Model.
+These appraisals should be aligned to the role and responsibilities of the school counselors as articulated by ASCA School Counselor Professional Standards & Competencies, the ASCA Ethical Standards for School Counselors, the school counseling program assessment and the school counselor performance appraisal from the ASCA National Model®.

 The Rationale